Upon noticing a green tint to their finger some readers ask, does sterling silver turn your finger green?

 The rhodium plating will protect the ring from oxidizing as fast as standard sterling silver.
 Oxidation can change the color of the ring, darkening it.
 Rhodium is a bright and reflective material.
 So when the ring is covered with rhodium, there won’t be the darkening you can expect from other types of sterling silver.
 Do note though that plating is not permanent and wears off with time.

 Photo: Preventative measures helpful against getting a green finger from silver rings include rhodium plating.
 Seen above is the Luxuria® ACCAREZZARE rhodium plated 925 sterling silver & diamond simulant engagement ring.
+The silver used in this ring is also nickel free.

 There are other materials some sterling silver is mixed with in order to prevent oxidation and tarnishing.
 If you’re interested in sterling silver, but don’t want to deal with the discoloration, look into your options.
 At Luxuria Diamonds, we have chosen rhodium because it is both valuable and practical.